 Exam Proctoring Policies & Guidelines

 The Sloan Public Library encourages the love of reading, the desire for learning and the growth in minds and in the community.
-To this end, we provide Proctoring service to our patrons.
+To this end, we offer proctoring service to our patrons.

 - Contact the library at least one day in advance (minimum) to schedule an exam.
 (Please note that the staff designee may have vacation scheduled, etc.)